Introduction

 By describing the Son as a created being, Arius seems to contradict the Bible, which says that the Son was “begotten;” the only Being ever “begotten” by God.

 The Nicene Creed says that the Son was begotten from the substance of God and, therefore, is of the same substance as God.
-In other words, the Creed interprets “begotten” literally, as if the Son was born from God like human children are born from their parents.
+This seems to interpret “begotten” literally, as if the Son was born from God like human children are born from their parents.

-Arius responded that the term “begotten” and the titles Father and Son must not be understood literally but symbolize that the Son is the only being ever directly produced by the Father and that He is an exact replica of the invisible God:
+Arius responded that the term “begotten” and the titles Father and Son must not be understood literally but symbolize that the Son is the only being ever directly produced by the Father and that He is an exact visible replica of the invisible God.

 “The metaphor of sonship … cannot … be the semantic field that covers kinship, biological continuity … it must be … familial intimacy, a dependency expressed in trust or love – the field evoked for us when we call God ‘Father’.”
 (RW, 112)